ahmedkhlief/APT-Hunter/README.md

 Project1_Report.xlsx : this excel sheet will include all the events detected from every windows logs provided to APT-Hunter

 Project1_TimeSketch.csv : This CSV file you can upload it to timesketch in order to have timeline analysis that will help you see the full picture of the attack .

+# Exmaples :

+I would like to thank [Joe Maccry](https://www.linkedin.com/in/joemccray/) for his amazing contribution in Sysmon use cases ( more than 100 use cases added by Joe )